-The experiences, interests and perspectives of Hunter PR’s seven agency principals are every bit as diverse as our client base.
+The experiences, interests and perspectives of Hunter PR’s six agency principals are every bit as diverse as our client base.
 Yet they all share a hands-on approach to client service, as well as a love for the “work” and seeing the impact of that work on our clients’ businesses.
 Learn more about each of our partners.

 Client service, client service, client service!
 The work is never done—you can always think harder, execute better, push further.
 Barbara Hunter was probably the hardest working person I’ve ever met in my life, next to my mother.
 Her work ethic is inspiring, and we’ve really created the culture at Hunter Public Relations based on it.